 - a holistic attitude toward health and well-being

 - active listening skills

-- active work on your own self-development
+- actively working on your own self-development

-The Expressive Arts Certificate will be a useful complement to an existing career in education, counselling, social work, social service, the arts or ministry.
+The Expressive Arts Certificate will be a useful complement to an existing career in education, counselling, social work, social service, the arts, or ministry.
 With the broad-based focus of this certificate, expect to find yourself using many of the skills you have learned in the workplace on a daily basis.